trevordilley/edict/README.md

   * [cities](packages/examples/react-perf/) This example really digs into nested rules.
 The goal is to push `edict` performance and show rule usage in a non-trivial way
   * [realworld](packages/examples/react-realworld/) An implementation of [Conduit](https://demo.realworld.io/#/) (by [gothinkster's RealWorldApp](https://github.com/gothinkster/realworld))

-One challenge I've found when describing the benefits of using a rules based approach to application development, is most of the "Hello, world!" examples (such as counter incrementing for client apps) don't properly capture the compelling value rules offer.
-Usually, it just looks like I've written way more code to increment a value with a button click than should be needed.

-More robust examples though can be helpful.
-Below are several examples using `edict` leveraging rules as the main driver of business logic.

-> Personally, I always enjoy "seeing the code" before actually learning how to use a library.
-That's usually fine for most libraries, but `edict` does
-> use some unfamiliar patterns, so jumping right in might be a little confusing.
-A little further down this README.md is the [Usage](#Usage) section
-> explains how to use `edict` step by step (using a contrived example set of business rules)

 ## Installation

 ```bash